A characterisation of the reconstructed birth-death process through time rescaling: Birth-death process with Bernoulli sampling

 \subsubsection{Deriving results for $X_\psi$ from $X_1$}

 Using the time transformation approach, distributions can be derived for $X_1^\beta$ with complete sampling, and then the equivalent distribution results for $X_\psi^\gamma$ can be obtained through a simple change of variables.
-As an example, \citet{stadlersteel} derive the density of the length of a pendant edge for an incompletely sampled tree with the restriction $1 - \psi \leq \frac{\mu}{\lambda} \leq 1$; we complete the proof for the case $0 \leq \frac{\mu}{\lambda} \leq 1 - \psi$.
+As an example, \citet{stadlersteel} derive the density of the length of a randomly chosen pendant edge (an edge adjacent to a sampled individual) for an incompletely sampled tree with the restriction $1 - \psi \leq \frac{\mu}{\lambda} \leq 1$; we complete the proof for the case $0 \leq \frac{\mu}{\lambda} \leq 1 - \psi$.